 The appointed E&SO in each country are responsible for implementation of their own (C)EMP under the oversight of the regional E&SO.
 The latter (see ESMF EMP) is accountable to the IOC/PMU team leader and ultimately to AFD who are accountable to GCF.
 The E&SO will report to IOC on progress in implementation and compliance as owner of the project and will monitor implementation of project activities.
 In partnership and/or as owner AFD ‘oversees the ex-post evaluation’.

+The table below summarises roles and responsibilities for specific ESMF processes